 - The long-spined sea scorpion has small white barbels (lappets) on either side of the mouth.
 These are not present in the short-spined sea scorpion.

-- If on the underside of the long spined sea scorpion the gill membrane is attached to the throat.
+- If on the underside of the long-spined sea scorpion the gill membrane is attached to the throat.
 On the short-spined sea scorpion the gill membrane is not attached and the gills are visible from the underside of the fish.

 Angling for Long-spined Sea Scorpion

 Previously, the long-spined sea scorpion was only caught inadvertently by most anglers.
-Its large mouth and aggressive nature means that this species is more than capable of wedging large baits (such as ragworm, mackerel strip and peeler crab) presented on big hooks into its mouth, and many anglers targeting bass, cod or plaice can end up accidentally catching a long-spined sea scorpion.
-However, in the last few years the rising popularity of LRF (Light Rock Fishing) means that many anglers equip themselves with ultra light gear, small hooks and jelly lures and set out to catch mini species, including the long-spined sea scorpion.
+Its large mouth and aggressive nature mean that this species is more than capable of wedging large baits (such as ragworm, mackerel strip and peeler crab) presented on fairly big hooks into its mouth, and many anglers targeting bass, cod or plaice can end up accidentally catching a long-spined sea scorpion.
+However, in the last few years, the rising popularity of LRF (Light Rock Fishing) means that many anglers equip themselves with very light gear, small hooks and jelly lures and set out to catch mini species, including the long-spined sea scorpion.
 Indeed, the willingness of this species to attack a jelly lure means that it is one of the most common species for LRF anglers to catch.
 Long-spined sea scorpions are not fussy and will attack almost all small jelly worms and similar type lures.
 Effective techniques to catch this species include dragging a lure across the bottom of a rockpool or jigging a lure in front of seaweed or crevice where long-spined sea scorpions may be hiding.
 The British record for this species was set in 1992 with a 283 gram (9oz 14dr) specimen caught in Portland, Dorset in 1983 by Mr G. Lockwood.